csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 	We use mango db as our online database, which is high level component.

 #### Q: Will you be using third party applications or APIs?
 If so, what are they?
 	As a dating app, we hope to provide users with the approximate distance between other users, which requires the google map API.
-	(maybe chatroom)

 #### Q: What is your testing strategy?
 	-Not Sure